 October 14, 2020 - The US CDC announced the Dengue virus is an ongoing risk in many parts of Central and South America, Mexico, and the Caribbean.

-September 27, 2020 - Health officials from the Republic of Fiji have reported an outbreak of leptospirosis in the Central and Northern divisions.
+September 27, 2020 - Health officials from the Republic of Fiji have reported leptospirosis in the Central and Northern divisions.

 September 18, 2020 - The U.S. CDC issued a new Travel Alert regarding measles outbreaks in various African countries.

 August 31, 2020 - There is an outbreak of Ebola in the Équateur province in the western part of the Democratic Republic of the Congo (DRC).
-Travelers to this area could be infected with Ebola if they come into contact with an infected person’s blood or other body fluids.
+Travelers to this area could be infected with Ebola if they contact an infected person’s blood or other body fluids.

 August 28, 2020 - The U.S. CDC issued a Level 3 Travel Alert, Avoid Nonessential Travel, which says ‘Cruise passengers are at increased risk of the person-to-person spread of infectious diseases, including COVID-19, and outbreaks of COVID-19 have been reported on several cruise ships during 2020.’

-August 25, 2020 - There are polio outbreaks in several countries in Africa.
+August 25, 2020 - There are polio outbreaks in several African countries.
 Before traveling to these countries, adults who completed their routine polio vaccine series as children should receive a single, lifetime adult booster dose of polio vaccine.

 August 17, 2020 - The U.S. CDC recommends travelers avoid all nonessential international travel to Jersey.
 The CDC's Level 3 Travel Alert said 'travelers are at increased risk for severe illness from COVID-19 disease, and should consider postponing all travel, including essential travel, to Jersey.

-August 14, 2020 - The U.S. Department of Homeland Security announced the border closure of non-essential travel between Canada, Mexico, and the USA has been extended through September 21, 2020.
+August 14, 2020 - The U.S. Department of Homeland Security announced the border closure of non-essential travel between Canada, Mexico, and the USA had been extended through September 21, 2020.

-August 7, 2020 - The U.S. CDC issued a Level 3 Travel Alert that recommends that Americans not travel to Iraq for Ashura, which will take place around August 28–August 29, 2020, due to the ongoing COVID-19 pandemic.
+August 7, 2020 - The U.S. CDC issued a Level 3 Travel Alert that recommends that Americans not travel to Iraq for Ashura, which will occur around August 28–August 29, 2020, due to the ongoing COVID-19 pandemic.